Comrade-Riley/Riley-Bot/README.md

 # Riley-Bot-WIP
-Is a multipurpose bot I'm making with python3 and discord.py
+Is a multipurpose bot I'm making with python3,discord.py and the help of chins-man

 # Events
 - Join/Leave events